 How we handle your personal information

-Actron provide air conditioning products and services to our customers.
-We are bound by the Privacy Act and the Australian Privacy (APPs), upon which this policy is based.
+Actron provides air conditioning products and services to our customers.
+We are bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs), upon which this policy is based.

-We collect information about you and your dealings with us, for example when you request that we open a credit account or purchase our products or services.
-The information we collect from you may include your identity and contact details such as financial information.
+We collect information about you and your dealings with us.
+One example is when you request that we open a credit account or purchase our products or services.
+The information we collect from you may include your name, address and contact details, your date of birth, your employment and income details, your bank account details, the details of the products and services provided to you by us, details of your dealings with us, including records of telephone, email and online interactions, your credit-related personal information your identity and contact details such as financial information.

-We collect information about you from others, such as other credit providers and credit reporting bodies.
+We collect information about you from others, such as other credit providers and credit reporting bodies, other entities who provide services to Actron related to the products and services provided to you by Actron and information from publicly available sources.

 The Privacy Act also protects your sensitive information.
 If we need to obtain this type of information, we will ask for your consent, except where otherwise permitted by law.